giuliospinozzi/creo_pipelines/shiny.md

 ## BAM quality
 <p align="center"><img src="/images/shiny3_BAMquality.png" width="75%"></p>
 <p align="justify"> The quality of the BAM files was evaluated using RSeQC software.
-In particular, in the first table are reported statistics related to the reads mapping, in the second table are reported reads fractions mapped on the coding exon part, on the 5'-UTR region, on the 3'-UTR region and on the intronic or intragenic regions, the final image shows the distribution of the internal distance between paired reads. </p>
+In particular, in the first table are reported statistics related to the reads mapping, in the second table are reported reads fractions mapped on the coding exon part, on the 5'-UTR region, on the 3'-UTR region and on the intronic or intragenic regions.
+The first image shows the distribution of the internal distance between paired reads; the second image shows number of splicing junctions per percent of total reads and splits junctions in all, known and novel; the third and the fourth images show percentage of novel splicing junctions and events. </p>

 ## Differential expression analysis
 <p align="center"><img src="/images/shiny4_DEA.png" width="100%"></p>